JulieMontoya/BCP_design/stream_of_consciousness.md

 `save_bdy` from the graphics library might be worth moving into the database code to add its functionality to `unpack_part` as well.

+Need to rewrite the `testpt` subroutine.
+Instead of using zero-page variables bxb and ptb, use X and Y as independent index registers into the page A workspace.
+This frees up two zero-page variables to use for routing functionality.